Updated: Jun 27

-6. Have a well-written lesson plan that is detailed.
-Show objectives, standards, materials, resources, strong anticipatory set, include step-by-step instructions, exit ticket, etc.
+Have a well-written lesson plan that is detailed.
+Show objectives, standards, materials, resources, and a solid anticipatory set, including step-by-step instructions, exit tickets, etc.

-5. If you are doing a live lesson virtually
+If you are doing a live lesson virtually.

-make sure your lesson plan is in PDF that you can share in a chat with the interviewers
+Your lesson plan is in PDF that you can share in a chat with the interviewers.

 Have all the links you are going to ready to go so you can send those out as well!